Updated 08.04.2025

 - Employees of the State Agency for Refugees

-Remember that what happened to you was not your fault.
+Remember that what happened to you is not your fault.

 - You have the right to respectful treatment and to be recognized as a victim.